BianoBonzoIII/Bop-It/README.md

 | 4 5 6 | <br />
 | 7 8 9 | <br />

 Our method get average returned the average time it takes for the search algorithm to find its value in a given matrix.

-We tested
+Procedure:
 1) start with a 1,000 x 1,000 matrix
 2) find the average runtime of the best, worst, and middle case for the matrix, inputting it into the csv file.
-3) Repeat step 2 on each matrix with size increasing by 100, up to 10,000.
+3) Repeat step 2 on each matrix with size increasing by 100, up to size 10,000 x 10,000.

 # Results
 ![alt text](screenshots/result.png "")